gabiBettgenhaeuser/Benefit_MTL_Sequence_Labeling/README.md

 ## Structure of Supplementary Material
 This repository has the following structure:

-* Code
+* code
 1. LSTM_0FCs.py; LSTM_1FCs.py; LSTM_2FCs.py; LSTM_3FCs.py: implementation of 4 different multitask models in Pytorch for any number of tasks.
 2. main.py: code for loading the real and synthetic tasks and for the experimental pipeline of training and testing MTL models.
 3. utilities.py: utility functions for loading and preprocessing CoNLL dataset, word embeddings, model evaluation, task simulator, computation of the adjusted mutual information (AMI) and visualizations.
 4. experimentalsettings.py: utility code to store experimental configurations.
+5. Symbolic Regression_Balanced Datasets.ipynb; Symbolic Regression_Unbalanced Datasets.ipynb: notebooks with the experimental pipeline for applying symbolic regression.

+* config
-5. config: configurations to control the parameters of the task simulator, hyperparameters of the models, paths to embeddings, paths to store outputs and tagging schemes.
+1. config.json: configurations to control the parameters of the task simulator, hyperparameters of the models, paths to embeddings, paths to store outputs and tagging schemes.
-6. Symbolic Regression_Balanced Datasets.ipynb; Symbolic Regression_Unbalanced Datasets.ipynb: notebooks with the experimental pipeline for applying symbolic regression.

-* Data
+* data
 1. conll2003: Named Entity Recognition dataset base for Task Simulator and for fitting/evaluating MTL models.
 Should be obtained from the authors.
 2. MTL Balanced Datasets.csv; MTL Unbalanced Datasets.csv: generated data to fit the symbolic regressors.